benlinton/slugify/README.md

 # Bash Command: Slugify

-Slugify is a bash command that converts filenames and directories into a web friendly format.
+Slugify is a bash command that converts filenames and directories to a web friendly format.

 ## Usage Help